 When Not to Use Agile

 Agile project management is a practice being adopted by many organizations worldwide.
+When not to use Agile is an important consideration to keep in mind.
 It is a powerful tool for simplifying complex product development projects.
 This has led many to propose that the Agile approach could be applied to any kind of project.
 Agile contains many great ideas and the practice is indeed great for many projects.
 However, it is not entirely ideal for use on all kinds of projects.
-So, this brings us to the talking point of “when not to use Agile”.
+So, this brings us to the talking point of “when not to use Agile.

 While project teams are using Agile to transform and improve project development processes, the implementation of the technique will always be limited to certain projects.
 One good thing about the Agile training course is that it will give you insights into the best ways to use Agile.
 If you use Agile for the wrong project, the effectiveness of the methodology will be nullified.